 Touch Therapy for CPTSD

-What is Transforming Touch (TEB)?
+What is Transforming the Experienced-Based Brain (TEB)?

 Developed by Dr. Stephen Terrell, TEB is an approach to healing a variety of childhood traumas by offering supportive touch to the specific areas of the body most impacted by trauma.
-TEB creates an opportunity for change by providing presence, regulation, and a relationship to help your nervous system slowly repair.
+TEB creates an opportunity for change by providing presence, regulation, and a relationship to directly help your nervous system slowly repair.

 Touch that is safe and offered within a healing environment also has the potential to strengthen the therapeutic relationship, making non-touch interventions more effective.